The search industry is always abuzz about how social media can influence SEO.

 Search engines have always tried to find a better way to serve users and move beyond the technical stuff.

-If you want to rank a web property in 2019, you can’t just depend on technical factors such as keyword research for SEO and optimization.
+If you want to rank a web property in 2019, you can’t just depend on technical factors such as doing a keyword research for SEO and optimization.

 Your SEO has to have a human element in it in order to get real-world results.